 Open from 7:30 a.m. – 4:30 p.m., Monday – Friday

 We exist to serve the students, parents and staff of Kaohsiung American School.
-In addition to more than 12,000 books available for checkout, we also carry popular magazines and subscribe to a variety of powerful research databases.
+In addition to more than 14,000 books available for checkout, we also carry popular magazines and subscribe to a variety of powerful research databases.
 Our OPAC (Online Public Access Catalog) system allows students to search the full collection at school and home to easily find the resources they need for learning.
-Students can also access our online databases from home through this website, using passwords available from the library staff.
-With wireless internet access, 2 printers, and a ceiling-mounted projector, we can support a variety of instructional needs.
+Students can also access our online databases from home through this website.
+With wireless internet access, a printer/copier, and a ceiling-mounted projector, we can support a variety of instructional needs.
 Students and teachers are able to use the library as an extension of the classroom during the school day.
 After school, the work tables, reading areas and computers are available for students and parents until 4:30 p.m., Monday through Friday.

 Library Help Tutorials

 Using the Library Catalog (3 minutes)